Skip to main content

 The Women and Equalities Committee found that many businesses still do not consider disabled consumers’ needs from the outset, and where accessibility is addressed, it is often treated as an afterthought rather than a design principle.

-That lines up with the episode.
-The issue is not a weak final checklist.
-It is treating inclusion as something separate from the product or service itself.
+The issue is rarely a weak final checklist alone.
+More often, firms treat inclusion as something separate from the product or service itself.

 Choice Is a Service Design Decision